Lumavate-Team/documentation/docs/2-development.rst

 #.
 To start the version, click the green arrow on the rightmost edge of the version info card.

 #.
 The status of the version will change from stopped to a spinning icon.
-You can refresh the status by click the refresh status button.
+You can refresh the status by clicking the refresh status button.
 The tool will take a minute or two to finish validating.
 The larger the tool the longer the validation period.

 #.
 After finishing validating, the status will change to either started or error.
 If the status is error, the version was unable to connect with the platform.